Cool LPG—Reducing Pollutants with Cleaner Cooking Fuels

 GTI Energy’s technical expertise and collaborative approach to partnerships drive important research outcomes that advance transitions to low-carbon, low-cost energy systems around the world.

-• GTI Energy’s Cool Liquid Petroleum Gas (Cool LPG) technology converts methane, ethane, propane, and butane, as well as carbon dioxide (CO2) and hydrogen (H2) into LPG.
+• GTI Energy’s Cool Liquid Petroleum Gas (Cool LPG) technology converts methane and ethane, as well as carbon dioxide (CO2) and hydrogen (H2) into LPG.

 • Using bio-sourced feedstocks, such as biogas sourced from landfills, agricultural digesters (animal waste and food byproducts) and wastewater treatment plants, CO2 from ethanol facilities, and H2 from renewable power electrolysis, the process can produce bio-LPG for use in cooking, heating, and transportation.